deckhouse/deckhouse/ee/modules/110-istio/docs/USAGE.md

  action: ALLOW
  rules:
  - from:
-   - source: # Logical conjunction is used for the rules below
+   - source: # Logical conjunction is used for the rules below.
        namespaces: ["baz"]
        principals: ["foo.local/*", "bar.local/*"]
 ```